MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

     After you find a suitable surface, you'll see the model-loading indicator.

-4. To place the model, select **Place** at the bottom of the screen.
+4. To place the model, select **Place** on the right side of the screen.

     ![Place model item](media/place-model.PNG "Place model item")